Algeria

 Pending NGO Legislative / Regulatory Initiatives

 On June 19, 2022, the Council of Ministers examined a draft Law on Associations that, if approved, would abrogate the 2012 Law on Associations, which currently subjects NGOs to a prior authorization procedure.
 The draft Law aims to create a declaratory regime for the creation of associations (thus removing the prior authorization requirement), as provided for in article 53 of the 2020 Algerian Constitution.
 However, at the same time, the text, if approved, would subject an association’s stated objectives to even more vague and imprecise general criteria, such as the “respect for national constants, principles, values enshrined in the constitution, national and territorial unity, the fundamentals of national identity, the symbols of the State and its institutions, national security and defence, public order and good morals.”
 In addition, cooperation with foreign organizations and the receipt of funds from abroad would be subject to prior clearance by the authorities.
-The text has been put on the Parliamentary agenda for the 2022-2023 ordinary session.
+The text has been placed on Parliament’s agenda for the 2024-2025 ordinary session.
+In January 2025, the National Civil Society Observatory (ONSC) organized a civil society consultation on the draft law.
+However, the consultation’s impact is undermined by the fact that the main Algerian CSOs have been dissolved in recent years, which negatively affects CSO participation in the consultation.

 Please help keep us informed; if you are aware of pending initiatives, write to ICNL at ngomonitor@icnl.org.

-The most common organizational form for civil society entities under Algerian law is the association.
+Most civil society entities in Algeria register and operate as associations.
 The 2012 Law on Associations defines associations as “individuals or legal entities” that “form a group on a contractual basis for a specific or non-specific period of time and share in a common, voluntary, and non-profit purpose.”

 Religious associations, or awqaf, are governed by separate laws and are regulated by the Ministry of Religious Affairs and Awqaf.
-Non-Muslim Religious Associations are governed by Ordinance 06 of 2003 on the Conditions and Rules of Practice of Faiths other than Islam; the National Commission for Non-Muslim Religious Services is responsible for registering and regulating these groups.
+Non-Muslim religious associations are governed by Ordinance 06-03 on the Conditions and Rules of Practice of Faiths other than Islam.
+The National Commission for Non-Muslim Religious Services is responsible for registering and regulating these groups.

 Public Benefit Status